 1. Arm Cradling

 Your stronger arm cradles and lifts the weak arm to 90-degree shoulder flexion.
 Then, assist the weak arm into moving up, then side to side.
 Active trunk rotation is combined with arm movement.
-Start with 1 set of 10 repetitions in each direction (shoulder flexion and side-to-side).
+Start post-this post-stroke rehabilitation exercise with 1 set of 10 repetitions in each direction (shoulder flexion and side-to-side).

 2. Table-Top Polishing